OOI-RCA-APL/ceres/docs/getting-started.md

 For simplicity let's say this temperature sensor is running on the our local machine and sending data back on port `4000`.
 Our goal is to write these temperature and humidity readings to file in CSV format, separated by day.

-## Simulation
+## Create a Simulator

 Because this isn't a real sensor, we'll have to simulate it.
-Create a Python script containing the following code, and run it with `python simulation.py`.
+Create a Python script containing the following code, and run it with `python simulator.py`.

 _[simulator.py](../examples/intro/intro/simulator.py)_